vmware-tanzu/velero/site/_posts/2019-09-20-Velero-v1-1-Stateful-Backup-vSphere.md

 ---
 title: Velero v1.1 backing up and restoring Stateful apps on vSphere and PKS (Pivotal Container Service)
+image: /img/posts/cassandra.gif
-excerpt: This post demonstrates how Velero can be used on PKS, the Pivotal Container Service which deploys Kubernetes clusters on vSphere.
+excerpt: This post demonstrates how Velero can be used on PKS, the Pivotal Container Service which deploys Kubernetes clusters on vSphere, to backup a Stateful application.
+For the purposes of this example, we will backup and restore a Cassandra NoSQL database management system.
 author_name: Cormac Hogan
-author_avatar: ../img/contributors/cormac-pic.png
+author_avatar: /img/contributors/cormac-pic.png
 categories: ['kubernetes']
 # Tag should match author to drive author pages
 tags: ['Velero', 'Cormac Hogan', 'how-to']